There were coloured flags everywhere.

 Tibetan Buddhist Temple

-While most people come to Jiuzhaigou for the lakes, the temple was my favourite part.
+While most people come to Jiuzhaigou for the lakes, the temple was my favourite of all the things to do in Jiuzhaigou.
 While I was walking through the forest, prayer flags begin to litter the trees around.
 As I got closer to the temple, more and more of them were around, until I began to feel as if I was walking through a rainbow.

 Then I came to a clearing and was graced with this stunning Buddhist Temple.
 The architecture was marvellous, and I could enter it free of charge, where I was free to admire the Buddhist statues and walk up onto the roof to take some ariel snaps.